cado-security/product-help/docs/cado/discovery-import/gcp/storage.md

 1. **Select the Investigation**: Choose the investigation you are working on.
 2. **Select the Bucket**: Choose the GCP Storage Bucket you wish to analyze.
-3. **Select Objects to Import**: Select the specific files or objects from the bucket to import into Cado.
+3. **Select Objects to Import**: Select the specific files or objects from the bucket to import into / Forensic Acquisition and Investigation.

    ![Import GCP Storage](/img/google-cloud-storage.png)